 Form Factor

 The CC Interface shall use a Molex 0003091157, with pin number 0002091119, or equivalent intermatable connector on one end and is either hardwired to the appropriate door and Police Panel (PP) switches on the other end or is point-to-point, parallel, wired to an identical connector on the other end, depending on cabinet architecture.
-AWG-18 wire shall be used for all conductors.
+A minimum of AWG-22 wire shall be used for all conductors.
 Free swinging cables shall always be sheathed while fixed cable bundles need only be dressed with zip ties or lacing twine.

 Figure 18: CC Interface Form Factor